kelvin1095/rust-web-project/README.md

 - Proper Error handling (Never ending).
 - User Authentication.
   - Should change registration process from account_status active by default to unverified and send out email to change to active.
-  - The JWT secret key should be randomised as well and the random key should stored in a table in postgres.
+  - The JWT secret key should be randomised.
-  - The table storing JWT secret key as well as the user peppers is likely better off in a key value table.
+  - The table storing user peppers is likely better off in a key value database.
 - Need to figure out a way to deliver the actual language part to the user.
   - I want to be able to capture relationship between presented word and submitted choice too.
   - Also need to figure out how to track progress per user.